BioMooc/.github/profile/README.md

-# This is the repos from BiMooc
+# This is the repos from BioMooc

 We are a group sharing bioinfomatics resources, like R, Python, C/C++